MariannaSpyrakou/Cograph_Modular_Decomposition/README.md

             1) A sage graph / python dictionary with nodes and ALL their neighbors
-            2) A list with the nodes and a nested list with their "eliminated neighbors", meaning that a node can have as neighbors only the nodes that are adjacent and precede in the given order (see main example)
+            2) A list with the nodes and a nested list with their "eliminated neighbors", meaning that a node can have as neighbors only the nodes that are adjacent and precede in the given order (see example)

 #### Cograph_recognition.py: